-The TRU LEGACY Earnings Program is based upon the sale of TRU products to end user consumers.
+The TRU Earnings Program is based upon the sale of TRU products to end user consumers.
 Partner(s) must fulfill personal and business organization sales requirements (as well as meet other responsibilities set forth in the Agreement) to be eligible for bonuses, commissions and advancement to higher levels of achievement.

 6.2 - Sales of TRU products

 Sales through on-line classifieds or auction sites, such as eBay or CraigsList, are prohibited, without the expressed written consent of TRU.

 There are no exclusive territories granted to anyone.
 No franchise fees are required.

 A Partner must be active and in compliance with the Agreement and these policies to qualify for bonuses and commissions.
 So long as a Partner complies with the terms of the Agreement and these policies, TRU shall pay commissions to such Partner in accordance with the TRU Earnings Program.
 The minimum amount for which TRU will issue a commission payment to a Member is $10.00.
 The minimum for a Partner and open a TRU WALLET is $25.00.
 If a Partner’s bonuses and commissions do not equal or exceed $25.00, the Company will accrue the commissions and bonuses until they total $25.00.
 Commissions will be issued once $25.00 has been accrued via TRU wallet.
 Partners understand and agree that any commissions or bonuses paid via direct deposit, there is a ($3.00) service fee that will be deducted from each and every deposit processed.

 Commissions will be sent out in accordance with the TRU Earnings Program.
 Commissions will be calculated according to the level for which a Partner actually satisfied all of the requirements according to the program rather than the highest rank or title achieved.
 Commission reports will be provided to Partner on-line, via web access.